badgateway/ketting/readme.md

 * baseHref - the uri of the parent document.
 Used for resolving relative uris.
 * type - A mimetype, if specified
 * templated - If it's a URI Template.
 Most of the time this is false.
-* title - Hunman readable label for the uri
+* title - Human readable label for the uri
 * name - Unique identifier for the link within the document (rarely used).

 #### `Link.resolve()`